 The International Open University’s (IOU) Distance Learning Prison Initiative, in the United States, has witnessed continued expansion of the program and it reaches more than half of the nation (29 states and Puerto Rico).
-After starting with 500 inmates in 2014, the program has increased its’ enrollment to more than 2,200 inmates.
+After starting with 500 inmates in 2014, the program has increased its’ enrollment to more than 3,000 inmates.
 It is now operating in more than 150 federal and state facilities nation-wide.
-More than 400 certificates of course completion have been earned and distributed to the inmates or their family members.
+More than 400 graduate inmates have achieved Certificates of Completion have been earned and distributed to the inmates or their family members.

 Each month, the program welcomes between 50 – 100 new inmate enrollees into the initiative, Alhamdulillah.